Linnas/RNAi-designer/README.md

 2. Find all possible siRNA sequence.
 3. Align each candidate sequence with genome index using Bowtie
 4. Test with RNAplfold.
-5. Check effiency of candidate sequence.
+5. Check efficiency of candidate sequence.
 6. Output analysis.